doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 Just send your questions to <mailto:support@doofinder.com> and we will try to answer as fast as possible with a working solution for you.

 == Changelog ==

+= 2.0.32 =
+Adjusted minimum requirements to install the plugin.

 = 2.0.31 =
 Fixed a bug while processing the indices normalization response.